https://the-bare-foot-affiliate.com/

 Palomino in Colombia.
 Visiting Paradise.

-Being passed by rivals with towels on their heads.
+Being passed by rivals who also forgot their hats.

-Note: The people who live in this harsh environment are the poorest of the poor, If they approach with items to sell, be polite.
+Note: The people who live in this harsh environment are the poorest of the poor, If they approach with items to sell, be polite and if possible, generous.

 The items they sell are handcrafted and colorful, all done in the traditional manner.
 For what they are asking for their quality handicrafts or produce, you are getting a bargain.